About the Portal

 How can I learn more about the impact and benefits of accreditation?

-A nonprofit social science research organization, NORC at the University of Chicago, has been conducting an evaluation of accreditation since the first health departments completed the process.
-Findings from their evaluation, as well as the benefits of accreditation and stories from accredited health departments, are located here: https://phaboard.org/why-become-accredited/
+NORC at the University of Chicago, a nonprofit social science research organization, has been conducting an evaluation of accreditation since the first health departments completed the process.
+Click here for findings from their evaluation.
+Stories from accredited health departments are located here.

 What is an Action Plan/ACAR?

+Prior to accreditation, site visitors meet with health departments and review documentation to determine if it conforms with accreditation requirements.
 When the Accreditation Committee receives the Site Visitor Report prepared by peer reviewers, it may determine that the health department is not yet ready to be accredited.
 Instead, the health department is required to address specific measures.
-Peer site visitors will review the work that the health department has completed on those measures and prepare another report.
+Upon completion, peer site visitors will review the work that the health department has done on those measures and prepare another report.
 Based on that report, the Accreditation Committee will make a final determination of Accredited or Not Accredited.
 That process, previously called the Action Plan, is now referred to as an ACAR (Accreditation Committee Action Requirements).

 If a health department has an assessment of Slightly Demonstrated, does that mean they don’t have a plan, procedure, or protocol in place?

 The site visit team reviews the documentation submitted by the health department and assesses conformity with the measure’s intent and requirements set forth in the Standards and Measures.
-Each measure is assessed using one of four assessment categories and reflects the professional judgment of the site visit team members.
+In initial accreditation, each measure is assessed using one of four assessment categories and reflects the professional judgment of the site visit team members.
 Measures are assessed as Fully Demonstrated or Largely Demonstrated if there is documentation that the health department meets the intent of the measure.
 If the intent of the measure is not documented, the health department is assessed as Slightly Demonstrated or Not Demonstrated.
+For reaccreditation, measures are assessed as Met if there is documentation that the health department meets the intent of the measure.

 How do accreditation reviewers determine the measure assessment?

 PHAB uses a peer-review, consensus-based process.
-Site visit teams for initial accreditation typically consist of 3 PHAB-trained, volunteer site visitors and 1 Accreditation Specialist (PHAB staff).
-During the pre-site visit review, the team reaches consensus about what, if any, additional documentation to request from the health department as well as consensus on a preliminary assessment.
-Final assessment of conformity with each measure is based on the team members’ reviews and careful consideration of the documentation in e-PHAB, the information gained through the interviews during the site visit, the team’s discussion and consensus, and any guidance provided by the Accreditation Specialist.
+Site visit teams for initial accreditation typically consist of PHAB-trained, volunteer site visitors and an Accreditation Specialist (PHAB staff).
+The review team has the ability to request additional documentation from the health department.
+Final assessment of conformity with each measure is based on the team members’ reviews and careful consideration of the health department documentation submitted in e-PHAB, the information gained through interviews during the site visit, the team’s discussion and consensus, and any guidance provided by the Accreditation Specialist.

-PHAB requires health departments to report on the Population Health Outcomes that they are monitoring in their communities, as part of the reaccreditation process.
-Health departments provide updates on those data each year after they complete the reaccreditation process through their Annual Reports.
-Health departments indicate all the topics they are tracking and then provide specific details about the data they are tracking for a small number of those topics.
-The reporting has been designed to begin to document how the ongoing work of maintaining accreditation can contribute to better health outcomes.
+As part of the reaccreditation process, PHAB requires health departments to report on the Population Health Outcomes they are monitoring in their communities.
+Health departments provide updates on Population Health Outcome data each year after they complete the reaccreditation process through their Annual Reports.
+Health departments indicate all topics they are tracking and then provide specific details about the data they are tracking for a small number of those topics.
+The reporting has been designed to document how the ongoing work of maintaining accreditation can contribute to better health outcomes.

 To learn more:

-- Guide to National Public Health Department Reaccreditation
+- Policy for National Public Health Department Reaccreditation

-- Two webinars about population health outcomes, accessible by accredited health departments through Bridge
+- Two webinars about population health outcomes, accessible by accredited health departments through the PHAB Learning Center

 How can I receive news and updates about PHAB Accreditation?

 PHAB publishes an E-Newsletter approximately five times per year.
-Click here to subscribe: https://phaboard.org/category/enewsletters/.
+Click here to subscribe.
 If you’d like to have updates about the Accreditation Data Portal, please use the "subscribe" field in the footer below.

 Data in the Portal